fsiraj/dotfiles/README.md

 Open a session with `nvim`.
 Lazy is automatically installed by `init.lua` which also installs all neovim plugins.
 Open a neovim session and run the command `:checkhealth` to diagnose your configuration, use `:Lazy` to manage plugins, and use `:Mason` to manage plugin dependencies.
 To see keybinds: `<Space>?`.

-#### Theme and Font
+#### Theme

-Catppuccin Mocha is the primary theme, Tokyo Night is second.
-The themes are installed and set automatically in all cases except the terminal emulator.
-To install the theme in your terminal, find the relevant port from [Catppuccin Ports](https://catppuccin.com/ports).
+Themes are automatically synced across everything if you use fzf-lua's colorscheme picker in neovim to change it.
+This is achieved using the `style.lua` file, where you can add any additional themes you want.
+Currently, it supports tokyonight, catppuccin, rose-pine, and nord.

-The JetbrainsMono Nerd Font has to be installed manually, download and install it using the instructions [here](https://gist.github.com/matthewjberger/7dd7e079f282f8138a9dc3b045ebefa0).
+JetbrainsMono Nerd Font has to be installed manually, download and install it using the instructions [here](https://gist.github.com/matthewjberger/7dd7e079f282f8138a9dc3b045ebefa0).

+> [!NOTE]
+> This setup is for my own use on MacOS, Arch, and Ubuntu.